 Because of the location of The University of Montana, it is no surprise that Archives & Special Collections (A&SC) holds rich published and unpublished materials documenting the history of the Missoula area.
 Examples of published materials include Polk city directories, the Missoula Sentinel newspaper (1912-1962), promotional pamphlets created to encourage settlement in Missoula and the Missoula Valley, extensive maps of the city, and books about the history of the region.
 All A&SC books and maps, and most of our pamphlets and oral histories about Missoula, have been cataloged; records are available by using the ‘Search Archives & Special Collections Box’ on the home page.

 Unpublished materials include historic records of Missoula City and Missoula County.
 Records of prominent businesses and organizations include the Missoula Mercantile (found in the papers of C. H. McLeod and Walter McLeod) and the YWCA of Missoula.
 The manuscript collections of a number of individuals and families provide extensive information about Missoula through the years, as do a number of oral history collections.
 Architectural drawings of Missoula residences and business buildings can be found in the records of A. J. Gibson, Ole Bakke and H. E. Kirkemo.
 Significant collections of Missoula-area photographs can be found in the collections of Morton J. Elrod, R. H. McKay and Stan Healy.
-Additional information about relevant unpublished materials from A&SC documenting Missoula and the Missoula area can be found in this pdf file and by keyword searching or browsing in the Northwest Digital Archives database.
+Additional information about relevant unpublished materials from A&SC documenting Missoula and the Missoula area can be found in the Missoula Collection List and by keyword searching or browsing in the Northwest Digital Archives database.